IBM/example-health-analytics/README.md

 ![](readme_images/cloudfoundry_architecture.png)

-1. Data Service API acts as a data pipeline and is triggered for updating data lake with updated health records data by calling API Connect APIs associated with the zOS Mainframe.
+1. Data Service API acts as a data pipeline and is triggered for updating data lake with updated health records data by calling API Connect APIs associated with the z/OS Mainframe.
-2. API Connect APIs process relevant health records data from zOS Mainframe data warehouse and send the data through the data pipeline.
+2. API Connect APIs process relevant health records data from z/OS Mainframe data warehouse and send the data through the data pipeline.
-3. The Data Service data pipeline processes zOS Mainframe data warehouse data and updates MongoDB data lake.
+3. The Data Service data pipeline processes z/OS Mainframe data warehouse data and updates MongoDB data lake.
 4. User interacts with the UI to view and analyze analytics.
 5. The functionality of the App UI that the User interacts with is handled by Node.js.
 Node.js is where the API calls are initialized.
 6. The API calls are processed in the Node.js data service and are handled accordingly.